-Metro Pain and Vein Centers provide comprehensive pain management treatment plans for patients with certain conditions.
+Metro Pain Centers provide comprehensive pain management treatment plans for patients with certain conditions.
 Bursitis can cause severe joint pain that can hinder your ability to perform everyday tasks and degrade your quality of life.
 With our team of doctors, specialists, and other medical professionals, we can help minimize the effect of your condition and help you adapt your lifestyle.

 Chronic pain caused by hip bursitis can be debilitating without seeking proper treatment.
 Whether it’s caused by an accident or is a chronic condition that can flare up later in life, it’s best to treat it and know how to deal with its painful symptoms.
-At Metro Pain and Vein Centers, we can help you minimize the pain of hip bursitis with a customized treatment plan tailored to your condition.
+At Metro Pain Centers, we can help you minimize the pain of hip bursitis with a customized treatment plan tailored to your condition.
 Our goal is to help you manage your condition, which can minimize the intensity, frequency, and duration of bursitis flare-ups in the future.

 If you’re experiencing hip pain and inflammation symptoms like fever and redness and swelling in the hip area, you may have developed hip bursitis.
-Metro Pain and Vein Centers is home to hip bursitis doctors, pain management experts, and other experienced professionals that can help treat your condition, overcome the symptoms, and minimize its effects on your life.
+Metro Pain Centers is home to hip bursitis doctors, pain management experts, and other experienced professionals that can help treat your condition, overcome the symptoms, and minimize its effects on your life.

 Bursae are fluid-filled sacs found in your body’s joints.
 Each hip joint includes bone, muscle, and soft tissue all connected by connective tissue.
 Your trochanteric bursa can be found on the hip joint connecting your hip and leg bones (the greater trochanter and femur) as well as your connective tissue, and this helps the entire joint move with minimal friction.
 As the trochanteric bursa reduces the friction of the tissue with the bone, your tissue wears out much slower.